 Woohoo!
 You’ve made it to the last step!
 This is the perfect time to get some business insurance that will provide much-needed coverage and peace of mind.

-Depending on the type of business that you’ll operate, California might require that you have a minimum amount of insurance.
+- Depending on the type of business that you’ll operate, California might require that you have a minimum amount of insurance.

-There are insurance policies available for every type of business, so shop around to find the right one at the right price.
+- There are insurance policies available for every type of business, so shop around to find the right one at the right price.

-Not sure what type of insurance you should get for your business?
+- Not sure what type of insurance you should get for your business?
 We recommend consulting with an insurance broker who deals with companies in your niche.

 Are you looking over all of this information and thinking, “How am I possibly going to get all of this done?”
 We don’t blame you for feeling overwhelmed!

-Bottom line: it’s exciting to think about the possibilities that come with starting a new business, but don’t forget that there are a lot of steps that you need to take to do it right.
+It’s exciting to think about the possibilities that come with starting a new business but don’t forget that there are a lot of steps that you need to take to do it right.

 Stephen has dedicated his career as an attorney and author to writing useful, authoritative and recognized guides on taxes and business law for small businesses, entrepreneurs, independent contractors, and freelancers.
 He is the author of over 20 books and hundreds of articles and has been quoted in The New York Times, Wall Street Journal, Chicago Tribune, and many other publications.
 Among his books are Deduct It!
 Lower Your Small Business Taxes, Working with Independent Contractors, and Working for Yourself: Law and Taxes for Independent Contractors, Freelancers & Consultants.